Skip to main content

 Why isn't Trusty open source?

-We aim to deliver Trusty as a free-to-use, SaaS-based solution, and have not yet decided whether elements of Trusty will be open source or not.
+We aim to deliver Trusty as a free-to-use, SaaS-based solution and have not yet decided whether elements of Trusty will be open source.
 Being as transparent as possible, we believe that the key ingredient to the success of an open source project is the interest and ultimately the ability of end users to build and run the project.
 In the case of Trusty, given the complexity of the data science going into the project, and the complexity and cost of establishing the machine learning environment, we are not (at this time) convinced that anyone would benefit from access to the core algorithms and source code.

 Why is the Trusty mascot a marmot?